"You were DEAD!"

 - Happened a lot on Highlander, by people who didn't know a character was immortal and only killable by beheading.
 The immortal would then come back to hunt them down.
 Duncan in 'Bad Day in Building A' is a prime example.

 - Left 4 Dead was NAMED for this trope.
-In both games, the setup is while the army was evacuating survivors of the Zombie Apocalypse, and four immune survivors got there late, therefor being Left 4 Dead.
+In both games, the setup is that the army had been evacuating survivors of the Zombie Apocalypse, and the two groups of four immune survivors in each game got there too late, and were therefore Left 4 Dead.note

 - While plot-wise it makes sense, leaving someone for dead in gameplay is one of the worst mistakes one can make, since many situations require a helping hand out of (getting pinned by a hunter, strangled by a smoker, hanging off a cliff, etc.).